Mikheltodd/MyPersonalPortfolio/README.md

 ## Setup

-Navigate to the website using a web browser.
+Navigate to the website using a web browser: https://mikheltodd.github.io/MyPersonalPortfolio/

 ## Usage